 Don’t feel pressured to follow the same path for all your children in the name of equal treatment.
 One of your children might prefer to wait to receive her inheritance, for example, while another might need the money now to start a business.
 Give yourself the latitude to do what is best for each child individually; just be willing to communicate your reasoning to the family to reduce the possibility of misunderstanding or resentment.

 If the immediate need is great for one or more of your children, resist the urge to tap into your retirement accounts to help them out.
 Make sure your future is secure before investing in theirs.
 It may sound selfish in the short term, but it’s better than possibly having to lean on your kids for financial help later when your retirement is depleted.

-Giving your kids an early inheritance is not only feasible, but it also can be highly fulfilling and rewarding for all involved.
+Giving your kids an early inheritance is not only feasible but also can be highly fulfilling and rewarding for all involved.
 That said, it’s best to involve a trusted financial advisor and an experienced estate planning attorney to help you navigate tax issues and come up with the best strategy for transferring your assets.
-Give us a call today at 714-351-3236 to discuss your options.